AidanKelly2000/AI-Core-Data-Collection-Pipeline-Project/README.md

         for img in image_containers:

-            # TODO: use pandas to clean the title
             # Replaces special characters in the title so that the image name can be saved without error
-            # if code randomly stops, it may be due to the name being saved having special characters that need replaced ^^

             title = img.get_attribute('alt').lower()
             # Create a DataFrame from the title string